AlexSegen/taskerapp.frontend/README.md

  - Assign task to a registered user
  - Mark tasks as done
  - Add comments to any task
+ - Edit/delete comments to any task (owner only)
  - Like comments
  - List Team  members